bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 ## Hacknet Nodes

-If you completed the introductory tutorial, you were already introduced to this method: Hacknet Nodes.
+If you completed the introductory tutorial, you were already introduced to this method: [Hacknet Nodes](../basic/hacknet_nodes.md).
-Once you have enough money, you can start upgrading your Hacknet Nodes in order to increase your passive income stream.
+Once you have enough money, you can start upgrading your [Hacknet Nodes](../basic/hacknet_nodes.md) in order to increase your passive income stream.
 This is completely optional.
-Since each Hacknet Node upgrade takes a certain amount of time to "pay itself off", it may not necessarily be in your best interest to use these.
+Since each [Hacknet Node](../basic/hacknet_nodes.md) upgrade takes a certain amount of time to "pay itself off", it may not necessarily be in your best interest to use these.

-Nonetheless, Hacknet Nodes are a good source of income early in the game, although their effectiveness tapers off later on.
-If you do wind up purchasing and upgrading Hacknet Nodes, I would suggest only upgrading their levels for now.
+Nonetheless, [Hacknet Nodes](../basic/hacknet_nodes.md) are a good source of income early in the game, although their effectiveness tapers off later on.
+If you do wind up purchasing and upgrading [Hacknet Nodes](../basic/hacknet_nodes.md), I would suggest only upgrading their levels for now.
 I wouldn't bother with [RAM](../basic/ram.md) and Core upgrades until later on.

 ## Crime

-The best source of income right now is from crimes.
+The best source of income right now is from [crimes](../basic/crimes.md).
 This is because it not only gives you a large amount of money, but it also raises your hacking level.
-To commit crimes, click on the `City` tab on the left-hand navigation menu or use the Alt + w.
+To commit [crimes](../basic/crimes.md), click on the `City` tab on the left-hand navigation menu or press Alt + w.
 Then, click on the link that says `The Slums`.

-In the Slums, you can attempt to commit a variety of crimes, each of which gives certain types of experience and money if successful.
-See crimes for more details.
+In the Slums, you can attempt to commit a variety of [crimes](../basic/crimes.md), each of which gives certain types of experience and money if successful.
+See [crimes](../basic/crimes.md) for more details.

 You are not always successful when you attempt to commit a crime.
-Nothing bad happens if you fail a crime, but you won't earn any money and the experience gained will be reduced.
-Raising your stats improves your chance of successfully committing a crime.
+Nothing bad happens if you fail a [crime](../basic/crimes.md), but you won't earn any money and the experience gained will be reduced.
+Raising your stats improves your chance of successfully committing a [crime](../basic/crimes.md).

-Right now, the best option is the `Rob Store` crime.
-This takes 60 seconds to attempt and gives $400k if successful.
-I suggest this crime because you don't have to click or check in too often since it takes a whole minute to attempt.
-Furthermore, it gives hacking experience, which is very important right now.
+Right now, the best option is the `Rob Store` [crime](../basic/crimes.md).
+This takes 60 seconds to attempt, gives $400k if successful, and gives hacking experience (which is very important right now).

-Alternatively, you can also use the `Shoplift` crime.
+Alternatively, you can also use the `Shoplift` [crime](../basic/crimes.md).
 This takes 2 seconds to attempt and gives $15k if successful.
-This crime is slightly easier and is more profitable than `Rob Store`, but it requires constant clicking and it doesn't give hacking experience.
+This [crime](../basic/crimes.md) is slightly easier and more profitable than `Rob Store`, but doesn't give hacking experience.

 ## Work for a Company

-If you don't want to constantly check in on the game to commit crimes, there's another option that's much more passive: working for a company.
+If you don't want to commit [crimes](../basic/crimes.md), there's another option - working for a [company](../basic/companies.md)
-This will not be nearly as profitable as crimes, but it's completely passive.
+This will not be nearly as profitable as [crimes](../basic/crimes.md), but will provide [company](../basic/companies.md) [reputation](../basic/reputation.md)

 Go to the `City` tab on the left-hand navigation menu and then go to `Joe's Guns`.
 At `Joe's Guns`, there will be an option that says